prajwalthakur/prajwalthakur.github.io/_projects/12_project.md

 importance: 1
 category: Modelling/Optimization
 ---
 `Implemented PID controller for Differentially flat based model of droner, for Parrot Anafi drone .
 The video shows sphinx simulator,gazebo visualization.
-As there is no ROS support for Anafi drones ,We used custom packages to interact with Opti Track Cameras{demo on real drone coming soon} with Anafi python interface and with Sphinx Simulator.` <br/>
+As there is no ROS support for Anafi drones ,We built and used custom packages to interact with Opti Track Cameras{demo on real drone coming soon} with Anafi python interface and with Sphinx Simulator.` <br/>

 -Higher resolution Video is here: